gohugoio/hugoDocs/content/en/configuration/introduction.md

 ## Configuration directory

-Instead of a single site configuration file, split your configuration by [environment](g), root configuration key, and language.
+Instead of a single project configuration file, split your configuration by [environment](g), root configuration key, and language.
 For example:

 ```text
 my-project/